 27 million Californians and more than 3.7 million acres of agricultural lands receive a portion of their water from the Delta and its watersheds.
-The Delta serves as a hub for water transfers to other parts of the state and is an area of critical importance for local water use by people, agriculture, and ecosystems.
+The Delta serves as a hub for water transfers to other parts of the State and is an area of critical importance for local water use by people, agriculture, and ecosystems.
 Climate change will place greater stress on the water supply system in the future.
 Climate change in the Delta and its contributing watersheds will affect water supply and demand, which will impact the reliability and performance of the water supply system in the future.
 Water supply and runoff will be affected by warming temperatures, decreased snowpack, shifts in the timing of inflows, and increased interannual precipitation variability.
 Water demand and system operations will be affected by increased crop consumptive use due to warmer temperatures and increased water releases to repel salinity due to sea level rise, particularly in dry years.
-This section discusses the sensitivity of the Delta's water supply system to future climate stressors and summarizes projected impacts to key water supply reliability metrics, including Delta exports, North of Delta storage (April and September), and system shortages.
+The water supply system's sensitivity to temperature is further compounded by environmental requirements, such as cold-water pool management and water quality standards, that are also sensitive to increased temperature changes.
+This section discusses the sensitivity of the Delta's water supply system to future climate stressors and summarizes projected impacts to key water supply reliability metrics, including Delta exports, North of Delta storage (April and September), and system shortages as shown in Figure 5-9.
+We recognize the importance of in-Delta water uses.
+For this assessment, maintaining current Bay-Delta water quality objectives is a base condition for modeling.
+As such, in-Delta water quality and water use was not used as a reliability metric.

-Figure 5-8.
-Summary of Delta Adapts key findings for water supply at 2050
+Figure 5-9.
+Summary of Delta Adapts Key Findings for Water Supply at 2050